bhuvaneshnakka/aboutme/README.md

 [Creating repo in Github](https://help.github.com/articles/create-a-repo/) It is used for new users to create the repository in the git.

-[youtubelink ](https://www.youtube.com/watch?v=mMsWq3rS6Po) This video is helpful in creating the repository in the git.
+[youtubelink helpful for beginners](https://www.youtube.com/watch?v=mMsWq3rS6Po) This video is helpful in creating the repository in the git.

 ## Contributers